pesterhazy/pesterhazy.github.com/posts/2015-05-25-getting-started-with-clojure-jdbc-and-sqlite.md

 up.
 However, as in Java, switching to a database server such as PostgreSQL or MySQL should be as simple as swapping out the JDBC connection string.

+To approximate a typical Clojure workflow as closely as possible, this walkthrough is presented as the transcript of a REPL session.
+To follow along, open a REPL using `lein repl` and type each line as presented here.
+I'd encourage you to actually type out each line to get a feel for how the library works.

+Note that to follow along you don't need a `leiningen` project; a session opened from a directory without a `project.clj` will be sufficient.
+However, I am using the useful `vinyasa.pull/pull` function which allows you to pull in `jar` files with external dependencies into a running REPL.

 Clojure's main interface to SQL databases the `java.jdbc` package.
-To get going, we're going to need a database connection:
+To get started, we're going to need a database connection:

 ``` clojure